Vicky Richardson: Professional life

-Richardson is a member of the Advisory panel of the V&A Dundee.
-She was previously honorary treasurer of the Architectural Association, a co-director of the London Festival of Architecture and a member of the London Mayor's Cultural Strategy Group, which advised on the British capital's culture policy.
-She is regularly a member design juries including the RIBA Architecture Awards, the D&AD Awards and the Architect of the Year Awards.
+Richardson has held a number of trustee and advisory roles: she was a member of the Advisory panel of the V&A Dundee.
+She was previously Hon Treasurer of the Architectural Association, a Co-Director of the London Festival of Architecture, Chair of the Architecture Centre Network, and a member of the London Mayor’s Cultural Strategy Group, which advised on the British capital’s culture policy.
+She is regularly a member design juries including the Soane Medal; RA Architecture Prize; RIBA Architecture Awards; the D&AD Awards, and the Architect of the Year Awards.